 Executors and trustees would be breaking the law if they put their own interests before those of your beneficiaries.
 But sometimes, the laws that try to protect the independence of executors and trustees can get in the way of what the beneficiaries want.

 Property is a good example of this.
-Under the basic laws of England and Wales, an executor or trustee cannot usually buy property belonging to the estate or trust.
+Under the basic laws of England and Wales, an executor of a will or trustee cannot usually buy property belonging to the estate or trust.
 The STEP provisions relax these rules.
 This enables executors and trustees (who may also be beneficiaries) to buy property, imposing a series of safeguards to comply with when the sale takes place.

 2. If executors and trustees make mistakes